Foreign relations of South Africa during apartheid: Political isolation and economic boycotts

 Numerous conferences were held and the United Nations passed resolutions condemning South Africa, including the World Conference Against Racism in 1978 and 1983.
-A significant divestment movement started, pressuring investors to refuse to invest in South African companies or companies that did business with South Africa.
+A significant disinvestment movement started, pressuring investors to refuse to invest in South African companies or companies that did business with South Africa.
 South African sports teams were barred from participation in international events, and South African culture and tourism were boycotted.

 Countries such as Zambia, Tanzania and the Soviet Union provided military support for the ANC and PAC.
 It was more difficult, though, for neighbouring states such as Botswana, Lesotho and Swaziland, because they were economically dependent on South Africa.
 Still, they did feed the struggle underground.

 Ordinary people in foreign countries did much in protest against the apartheid government, too.
 The British Anti-Apartheid Movement was one of these, organising boycotts against South African sports teams, South African products such as wine and fruit, and British companies that traded with or in South Africa.
 Other organisations were formed to prevent musicians and the like from coming into the country, and others raised funds for the ANC and PAC.

 After much debate, by the late 1980s the United States, the United Kingdom, and 23 other nations had passed laws placing various trade sanctions on South Africa.
 A divestment movement in many countries was similarly widespread, with individual cities and provinces around the world implementing various laws and local regulations forbidding registered corporations under their jurisdiction from doing business with South African firms, factories, or banks.

 In an analysis of the effect of sanctions on South Africa by the FW de Klerk Foundation, it was argued that they were not a leading contributor to the political reforms leading to the end of Apartheid.
 The analysis concluded that in many instances sanctions undermined effective reform forces, such as the changing economic and social order within South Africa.
 Furthermore, it was argued that forces encouraging economic growth and development resulted in a more international and liberal outlook amongst South Africans, and were far more powerful agents of reform than sanctions.